Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Experiments

+\item \textbf{Learning-based methods.} LingUNet \cite{misra2018mapping} is an instruction-conditioned visual model adapted from goal-visible aerial navigation to step-wise VLN in AerialVLN\cite{liu2023aerialvln}.
 Seq2Seq \cite{anderson2018seq2se} predicts actions using a recurrent policy that encodes visual observations and language instructions into a unified hidden representation.
 CMA \cite{krantz2020cma} introduces cross-modal attention to better fuse RGB, depth, and textual cues for action prediction.
 LAG\cite{liu2023aerialvln} adds a look-ahead guidance module.
 Grid-VS\cite{zhao2025aerialviewselection} formulates aerial VLN as a grid-based view selection task and leverages a bird’s-eye-view representation with a cross-modal transformer to model long-term navigation context and instruction alignment.
 NaVid \cite{zhang2024navid} is a video-based vision-language model that has demonstrated strong performance in indoor VLN.
 OpenFly \cite{gao2025openfly} adopts a keyframe-aware VLN architecture and uses adaptive token sampling over historical observations. \end{itemize}